tidev/titanium-docs/docs/api/titanium/ui/ios/previewaction.md

 ## Overview

-The PreviewAction is created by the [createPreviewAction](Titanium.UI.iOS.createPreviewAction) method.
+The PreviewAction is created by the <Titanium.UI.iOS.createPreviewAction> method.
 Set the `title` property when creating a PreviewAction object.

-Use this class to configure preview actions used in the [Titanium.UI.iOS.PreviewContext](Titanium.UI.iOS.PreviewContext).
-The actions can also be part of the [actions](Titanium.UI.iOS.PreviewActionGroup.actions) property.
+Use this class to configure preview actions used in the <Titanium.UI.iOS.PreviewContext>.
+The actions can also be part of the <Titanium.UI.iOS.PreviewActionGroup.actions> property.

-For an example, see [Titanium.UI.iOS.PreviewContext](Titanium.UI.iOS.PreviewContext).
+For an example, see <Titanium.UI.iOS.PreviewContext>.

 See also: